Ed Martin is the President of the Eagle Forum Education & Legal Defense Fund.

 Director of Research

-Jordan Henry is the Director of Research for the Eagle Forum Education & Legal Defense Fund.
-He was hired to work full-time after spending two summers as an intern working with Phyllis Schlafly.
-During that time, he was able to hone his writing skills with Phyllis’s direct editorial oversight.
-From August 2015 until taking his present full-time position, he worked at Phyllis’s request as a freelance contributing writer for her three-minute daily radio commentaries.
-During his 2016 internship, he was able to attend the 2017 Republican National Convention as an aid to Phyllis and her staff.
-His fondest memories from his intern days were talking with Phyllis about the Convention proceedings while driving her around to various Convention events and back to her hotel.
+Jordan Henry is the Director of Research for Phyllis Schlafly Eagles.
+He was hired to work full-time in 2017 after honing his writing skills under Phyllis’s direct editorial oversight for two summers.
+From 2015 until taking his present full-time position, he worked at Phyllis’s request as a freelance contributing writer for her three-minute daily radio commentaries.
+In 2016, he was able to attend the Republican National Convention as an aid to Phyllis.

 Director of Communications

-Ryan Hite is the Director of Communications for the Eagle Forum Education & Legal Defense Fund, working out of the Phyllis Schlafly Center in Clayton, Missouri.
+Ryan Hite is the Director of Communications for Phyllis Schlafly Eagles.
 He was hired by Phyllis Schlafly in 2013 and worked closely with her for several years.
-He served as a research assistant and copy editor on her final three books; a personal assistant on her writing projects and publications; and she trained him as a writer and editor for her three-minute daily radio commentaries.
+He served as a research assistant and copy editor on her final three books, a personal assistant on her writing projects and publications, and as a writer and editor for her three-minute daily radio commentaries.
 Ryan attended the Republican National Convention in 2016 with Phyllis and assisted in running her media and ground operations from her temporary Cleveland headquarters.
-In addition to continuing press, technology, and writing duties, he now fulfills the role of editor and voice of the Phyllis Schlafly Report daily radio commentaries.
+Ryan fulfills roles for the organization in press, writing, digital content, and strategy and outreach.

-Prior to working for Phyllis, Ryan spent several years working on management, communications, and press for state and federal level political campaigns.
+Prior to Phyllis Schlafly Eagles, Ryan spent several years in management, communications, and press for political campaigns.
 He also worked with small businesses on marketing and promotions strategy.
-Ryan received his bachelor's in Communications from Thomas Edison State University, and worked throughout his high school and college years as an intern and staffer for various campaigns and issue-based organizations.
-His love for politics and culture grew out of his involvement with Phyllis' national Teen Eagle program in Saint Louis, and he came to know and love Phyllis Schlafly and her Eagle network in the early 2000s.
+Ryan worked throughout his high school and college years as an intern and staffer for various campaigns and issue-based organizations.
+His passion for politics and culture began with his involvement in Phyllis’s Teen Eagle program in Saint Louis, where we he came to know and love Phyllis Schlafly and her Eagle network.

-Ryan is a Saint Louis, Missouri native and resides there with his wife Alaina and their son Jack.
+Ryan is a graduate of Thomas Edison State University.
+He is a Saint Louis, Missouri native where he resides with his wife and children.

 Gwen Kelley’s life was happily altered when she was handed Phyllis Schlafly’s book, Child Abuse in the Classroom.
 The information Phyllis published was a prime motivator for her and her husband Leo to homeschool their three children from kindergarten through high school.
 They are now young adults who are avid readers and thinkers.